Mental Health and Addictions

 • Categories are defined by WFPS, as the main cause for the need for WFPS personnel to attend an event.

-• Suspected opioid overdose events are WFPS attended events where Naloxone/Narcan was administered.
+• Suspected opioid overdose events are WFPS-attended events where Naloxone/Narcan was administered.

 Demographics

-• For January 2024 to March 2024 inclusive.
+• For October 2024 to December 2024 inclusive.

-• Displayed as a rate per 100,000 Winnipeg residents.
+• Displayed as crude rate per 100,000 Winnipeg residents.

 By Neighbourhood Cluster

-• For January 2024 to March 2024 inclusive.
+• For October 2024 to December 2024 inclusive.

-• Displayed as a rate per 100,000 residents.
+• Displayed as crude rate per 100,000 residents.

 • Geo-coded as the neighbourhood cluster that the event was responded to at.
 Not necessarily the neighbourhood cluster of residence for the person being responded to.